 Dieser Text ist zur Zeit nur auf Englisch verfügbar...

-The Department of Social Sciences of ZMT has gradually grown and strategically diversified its disciplinary, thematic and regional expertise, comprising today of the following three groups: Social-ecological System Analysis, Institutional and Behavioural Economics and Development and Knowledge Sociology.
-In addition, the field of Ecosystem Valuation is being developed by a Leibniz chair (fixed appointment).
+The Department of Social Sciences of ZMT has gradually grown and strategically diversified its disciplinary, thematic and regional expertise, comprising today of the following three groups: Social-ecological System Analysis, Institutional and Behavioural Economics and Development, Development and Knowledge Sociology, as well as the junior group Deliberation, Valuation and Sustainability.

 Drawing on disciplinary expertise from sociology, economics, geography, area studies and anthropology represented in the three groups, the department studies the role of social actors and actor constellations (i.e. networks, markets), institutional structures, discourses and political and economic regimes in marine and coastal resource governance and everyday life with processes of environmental changes in the tropics.